MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-region-content.md

 To address costs:
 - You can use scaled-down versions of resources like Azure Spring Apps and Application Gateway in the standby region, and scale up the resources only when the standby becomes active.
-- You can deploy different applications and application types to a single instance of Azure Spring Apps.
-- Azure Spring Apps supports application autoscaling triggered by metrics or schedules, which can improve utilization and cost efficiency.
-- You can use Application Insights in [Azure Monitor](/azure/azure-monitor/overview) to lower operational costs.
-A comprehensive logging solution provides visibility for automation to scale components in real time.
-Analyzing log data can also reveal inefficiencies in application code that you can address to improve costs and performance.
+- An active-passive setup also saves costs.
+Whether active/passive is an option for you depends on your business case.
+- A multizone setup in a single region can meet availability and resilience business needs and be more cost effective, because you only pay for most resources once.
 - The alternative setup that uses only one reverse proxy can help save costs.
 You need to apply extra configuration to maintain the security of this alternative.
-- An active/passive setup also saves costs.
-Whether active/passive is an option for you depends on your business case.
-- A multizone setup in a single region can meet availability and resilience business needs and be more cost effective, because you only pay for most resources once.

 The cost of services was estimated in [Azure pricing calculator](https://azure.com/e/414c5e0b15494e5081cc9f008d82fdaa) with reasonable default values for a small-scale application.
 You can update this estimate based on the throughput values you expect for your application.